Skip to Content

 For young teens (aged 12 to 14), Circle “C” offers more hands-on sports, video games, pizza parties, movie nights, and more group interaction.

-Club 02 is more of a hang-out space for the older teens, aged 15 to 17.
+Club 02 is more of a hang-out space for older teens aged 15 to 17.
 Here, they can chat, listen to music, or choose to play video games.

 There are Dr. Seuss-themed events during the cruise, including the iconic breakfasts.
 Green eggs and ham, anyone?
 Children can take a Build-a-Bear workshop to make a special animal of their choice.